willhowes/makers_portfolio_and_notes/week_10.md

 ### Tech Interview Lunchtime Talk
-* Key when looking for companies - where can you optimise your learning
+* Key when looking for companies - where can you optimise your learning?
-* Teach good practices
+* Go for firms that teach good practices
-* Avoid small teams that are v busy (how they handled the interview process?)
+* Avoid small teams that are v busy (how did they handle the interview process?)
 * Fast-growing companies are a good option as you can grow with the company
-* Look at this years or last years top start-ups and look at their CEO's backgrounds are
+* Look at this years or last years top start-ups and look at their CEO's backgrounds
 * Large agents with strong reputations (e.g. Deloitte Digital)
 * Referels:
 - Get to know someone in the company (they may get a fee for referring you)